ZivaVatra/flac2all/README.md

 ## Known bugs/issues and TODOs

 * using "ctrl-c" to terminate does not exit cleanly.
 Plus you have to hit ctrl-c multiple times to terminate flac2all.

 * following on from above, when terminated the script leaves a bunch of tmpfiles.
-We need to clean up properly
+We need to clean up properly.

+* Python3 has a distinction between "bytes" and "strings", as well as more strict string coding standards.
+This is proving a major PITA to sort out, as before the subprocess outputs were strings, and there was an "assumed" coding across the estate (i.e. you could pump subprocess output straight into a string to send via a Queue, to be printed/written to file, and it "just worked").
+This is now not the case, and all kinds of UnicodeErrors, or Unicode(De|En)coderErrors are cropping up in random places.
+Having to explicitly handle byte/string encoding seems a step backwards from the old Python2 IMO.
+If I wanted to twiddle with the equivalent of casts and handle type mismatches myself, I would have gone with C++ or Java.

 ## Raising a bug report